-- You can register at any point during the regulated period. - You only need to register when you are approaching the registration threshold (£20,000 in England) - You register with the Electoral Commission online - You can find out more information about registering here. - Once registered you will need to adhere to the reporting requirements.
+- You can register at any point during the regulated period. - You only need to register when you are approaching the registration threshold (£20,000 in England) - You register with the Electoral Commission online (no link at the moment as no election scheduled in the near future) - You can find out more information about registering here. - Once registered you will need to adhere to the reporting requirements.